fabric8io/fabric8/docs/develop/configuration.md

 ### Git

 One of the downsides of using `ConfigMap` as described above is that there's no history or change tracking; there's just the latest version of the ConfigMap.
-For complex configuration its very useful to have a changelog so you can see who changed what configuration values when so that when things start to go wrong you can easily revert changes or see the history.
+For complex configuration it's very useful to have a changelog so you can see who changed what configuration values when so that when things start to go wrong you can easily revert changes or see the history.

 So you can store your environment specific configuration in a git repository (maybe using a different branch or repo for each environment) then you can mount the git repository as a volume in your Microservice docker container via a [`gitRepo` volume](http://kubernetes.io/docs/user-guide/volumes/#gitrepo) using a specific git revision.